xenify-io/litepaper/README.md

 - Yes, there are several ways to participate with Xenify, including:

   - Engaging in direct burns of XEN or USDy to acquire XNF.
-  - Purchasing a XENFT APEX NFT to unlock amplified burns.
+  - Purchasing a Phoenix Ape NFT to unlock amplified burns.
   - Contributing to the protocol's growth through community initiatives.
   - Staking XNF tokens to earn native chain rewards such as ETH, BNB and MATIC.
   - Using the Xenify aggregator to perform seamless single-click swaps and earning XNF in the process.